-Oracle Park—The San Francisco Giants completed several major upgrades ahead of the 2019 season, including the installation of a new videoboard, the creation of the Cloud Club, and the addition of several gathering spaces.
+Oracle Park—The San Francisco Giants completed several major upgrades ahead of the 2019 season, including the installation of a new videoboard, the creation of the Cloud Club (above), and the addition of several gathering spaces.
 These improvements marked the beginning of a five-year capital improvement plan for Oracle Park, which the Giants are aiming to wrap up by the ballpark’s 25th season in 2024.
-Specifics on upgrades for 2020 and beyond have not been announced by the team but expect more changes to Oracle Park over the coming years.
+For the 2020 season, the Giants are constructing new bullpens beyond the outfield wall and could make other changes as well.

 Wrigley Field—Upgrades introduced by the Chicago Cubs in 2019 included several club areas, an expanded visitors’ clubhouse, and new gathering spaces.
 These upgrades came at the tail end of the Cubs’ multi-year, $550-million 1060 Project renovation, but more changes are expected to be unveiled during the 2019 season and at the beginning of the 2020 campaign.